programmeddeath1/custom_yolov5_npu_rk3588_orangepi/README.md

       chmod +x build-linux_RK3588.sh
       ./build-linux_RK3588.sh

+  If you get a cmake error about cmake compiler version run the following command and try again

+      sudo apt-get install gcc-aarch64-linux-gnu

   This will create a build/ folder and install/ folder.
 Now zip this install folder along with your rknn model from /rknpu2/examples/rknn_yolov5_demo/convert_rknn_demo/yolov5/rknn_models folder and your test images.
 Copy this zip file to your Opi board
 #### D) Inference on the OPi
   i) unzip your install/model folder in OPi, and give execute access to install/rknn_yolov5_demo_linux/rknn_yolov5_demo and finally run on your test images.